oluwatosinolamilekan/Commission-Console/README.md

 # Algorithm Solutions

-The following step will be taken to run the different algorithm classes in the repo.
+The following step will be taken to run the algorithm class in the repo.

 1. Clone the repository
 2. Run ````composer install````